xanderyst/sappy-spicy-circuits/README.md

 - Modify a file, save it.
 - Use the command `git add <filename>`
+- To add all files, use `git add -A`
 - Then, use the command `git commit -m "Wrote instructions for Suzhou"`
     - This saves a snapshot of your directory on your computer
 - To send your changes to the cloud for us to see, use the command `git push`